SergeyRock/nightscout-watcher/README.md

 # Nightscout Watcher
-The main purpose of the application is to show glucose level on your monitor in background mode to control glucose level in more convinient way.
-It`s especially usefull for office workers who spend a lot of time working on computer.
+The main purpose of the application is to show glucose level on your monitor in background mode to control glucose level in more convenient way.
+It`s especially useful for office workers who spend a lot of time working on computer.
-The main prerequisite is avalibility of your own [nightscout site](https://github.com/nightscout/cgm-remote-monitor).
+The main prerequisite is availability of your own [nightscout site](https://github.com/nightscout/cgm-remote-monitor).

 ![N|Solid](https://www.uchitel-izd.ru/upload/files/clip2net/ol/2019/11.07-2355.png)